Yakov-Bader/onlineAuctionAPI/README.md

 ## my offers
 **POST** [https://onlineauctionapi.herokuapp.com/myoffers](https://onlineauctionapi.herokuapp.com/myoffers)
 dscribe: get users sales that he put in an offer (bid);
 required parameters: email, password, amount;
+response:`{"status": "error", "message": "you need to give a valid number"}`
 response: `{"status": "error", "message": "you did not bid on a sale yet"}`
 response: `{"status": "error", "message": "I don't recognize you"}`
 response: this is an array of his offered sales